Alex-Symonds/adminas/README.md

 # Capstone Project: Adminas by Alex Symonds

 ## Purpose
-Adminas is a tool for office employees to enter purchase orders, check the prices and contents are ok, then produce one or more order confirmation PDFs (for the customer) and one or more work order PDFs (for whoever prepares the orders).
+Adminas is a tool for office employees to enter purchase orders, check the prices and specifications, then produce one or more order confirmation PDFs (for the customer) and one or more work order PDFs (for whoever prepares the orders).

 ## Distinctiveness and Complexity
 While Adminas utilises comments, as does Project 4, the comments on Jobs are a small feature rather than the primary focus: Adminas is not a social media site.

-While Adminas involves products on sale, as does Project 2, Adminas is designed to be used in-house tool by employees to process and check incoming orders, not as an e-commerce site.
+While Adminas involves products on sale, as does Project 2, Adminas is designed to be used as an in-house tool by employees to process and check incoming orders, not as an e-commerce site.

 Adminas utilises Django on the backend, using several models; uses Javascript on the frontend; and it's mobile responsive, allowing hypothetical office workers to process orders wherever they may be.